fin-cli/core-command/README.md

 in seconds or less.

-Note: if you've installed FinPress in a subdirectory, then you'll need to `fp option update siteurl` after `fp core install`.
-For instance, if FinPress is installed in the `/fp` directory and your domain is example.com, then you'll need to run `fp option update siteurl http://example.com/fp` for your FinPress installation to function properly.
+Note: if you've installed FinPress in a subdirectory, then you'll need to `fin option update siteurl` after `fin core install`.
+For instance, if FinPress is installed in the `/fin` directory and your domain is example.com, then you'll need to run `fin option update siteurl http://example.com/fin` for your FinPress installation to function properly.

 Note: When using custom user tables (e.g. `CUSTOM_USER_TABLE`), the admin